-Bus transportation is provided for those students who have special needs and/or families that have specials needs and are therefore unable to provide transportation.
+Bus transportation is provided for those students who qualify.
+Please contact your Site Supervisor or Family Service Advocate for more information.
 If your family qualifies for bus transportation a detailed description of responsibilities will be provided.
+All families enrolled in the Cherry Hill collaboration are eligible for transportation.